civican/legisinfo/44-1/bills/C-51/bill_text.md

   **(2)** Subsection 8(7) of the Act is amended by adding the following after paragraph (h):

-    **the Whitecap Dakota Government, as defined in section 2 of the `Self-Government Treaty Recognizing the Whitecap Dakota Nation / Wapaha Ska Dakota Oyate Act`;**
+    the Whitecap Dakota Government, as defined in section 2 of the `Self-Government Treaty Recognizing the Whitecap Dakota Nation / Wapaha Ska Dakota Oyate Act`;

 ### Section 21

 Subsection 19(1) of the Act is amended by adding the following after paragraph (e):

-**the Whitecap Dakota Government, as defined in section 2 of the `Self-Government Treaty Recognizing the Whitecap Dakota Nation / Wapaha Ska Dakota Oyate Act`;**
+the Whitecap Dakota Government, as defined in section 2 of the `Self-Government Treaty Recognizing the Whitecap Dakota Nation / Wapaha Ska Dakota Oyate Act`;

-> **Explanatory Note**:
-> Relevant portion of subsection 19(1):
-> *Existing Text*:
-> > Subject to subsection (2), the head of a government institution shall refuse to disclose any personal information requested under subsection 12(1) that was obtained in confidence from

 ### First Nations Goods and Services Tax Act